craftercms/docs/source/index.rst

 ============================
 CrafterCMS is best suited for:

+* Large-scale sites and apps that require a high degree of performance, security, availability, and scalability.
-* Content-rich applications that are authored by a few and consumed by many.
+* Content-rich applications that are authored by a non-technical content authors and consumed by many, many site visitors.
 * Enterprise-grade, complex, and integration-rich applications.
-* Applications that require a high degree of scalability, performance, and availability.

 ===================
 Who uses CrafterCMS